![]() © 2010 (Derechos reservados) Costa Rica 21 S.A. |

 Costa Rica keeps safe 23% of its national territory within the Protected Areas system, and possesses the greatest density of species in the world.

-The Tropical Rainforest is the most diverse biome in the world, and in Costa Rica is a very representative example of that; featuring an incommesurably rich flora & fauna treasury.
-These includes a full range of creatures like the blue morpho butterfly, the Hercules beetle, the poison dart frog, the green basilisk, the slow sloth, the colorful rainbow-billed toucan, the howler monkey and the funny coati; which are the most typical and symbolic rainforest animals inhabiting this kind of environment.
+See more details and the conditions with forecast for each climatic region based on data from the Instituto Meteorológico Nacional, IMN (National Meteorological Institute).
+Consult the weather weekly forecast and see by yourself the current conditions (where is sunny, or where is cloudy) with the near real-time satellite image.
+If available, there is also information about possible influences from oceanic disturbs on Costa Rica and its respective forecasts from NHC, USA.
+The Tropical Rainforest is the most diverse biome in the world, and Costa Rica is a very representative example; featuring an incommesurably rich flora & fauna treasury.
+These includes a full range of singularly colored and shaped creatures like the Blue Morpho Butterfly, the Hercules beetle, the Poison Dart Frog, the Green Basilisk, the slow Sloth, the colorful Rainbow-Billed Toucan, the Howler Monkey and the funny Coati; which are the most typical and symbolic rainforest animals inhabiting this kind of environment.

 S.A.